-- 2 cups quick-cooking oats
+- 1-1/2 cups old-fashioned rolled oats

-- 1/2 teaspoon baking soda
+- 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- 1 cup golden raisins
+- 3/4 cup golden or regular raisins

-- 1. Preheat oven to 350 F and line 2 baking sheets with parchment paper.
+- Preheat oven to 350F and line 2 baking sheets with parchment paper.
 Set aside.